wanguinjoka/ping-pong/README.md

 ## Known Bugs
 There no Known Bugs
 ## Technologies used
+The program usesthe following technologies;
-The program uses for the user-interface:
+For the user-interface:
-HTML
+-HTML
-Bootstrap Styles
+-Bootstrap Styles
 For the Business Logic:
-Javascripts
+-Javascripts
 ## Support and contact details
 I encourage you to contact me for any queries through https://github.com/wanguinjoka.}